-Table 11: ipbxctl Utility Commands
+Table 12: ipbxct1 Utility Commands

 Command Description -telneton Switch IP Address> Enables Telnet connection on the switch. -reboot Switch IP Address> Reboots the switch without using Connect Director. -flash Switch IP Address> Sets switch to boot from flash memory (allows you to boot without logging in). -ftp Switch IP Address> Sets switch to boot from FTP (allows you to do this without logging in). -diag Switch IP Address > Sends switch state information.
-By default, the system puts this information in the same folder where the ipbxctl utility is running.
-Note: This command may be disruptive to normal switch function.
-Use this command only for diagnostic functions, not for reporting.

-Command Description -reset Clears all flash memory.
+By default, the system puts this information in the same folder where the ipbxctl utility is running.Sends switch state information.
+By default, the system puts this information in the same folder where the ipbxctl utility is running. • Note: This command may be disruptive to normal switch function.
+Use this command only for diagnostic functions, not for reporting. -reset Clears all flash memory.
 Returns switch to factory defaults.
-Note: This command is not available from the CLI. -telnetoff Switch IP Address > Disables Telnet connection on the switch. -traceroute target IP Address > Network troubleshooting tool.
+Note: This command is not available from the CLI. -telnetoff Switch IP Address > Disables Telnet connection on the switch.

+Command Description -traceroute target IP Address > Network troubleshooting tool.
 For additional information about the parameters that can be used with this command, see Traceroute Parameters.